 - View the amount of interest paid or debt cancelled.

 - Print a copy of your 1098-E Student Loan Interest Statement and/or 1099-C Cancellation of Debt notice.

 Be aware that the 1098-E Student Loan Interest Statement and 1099-C Cancellation of Debt notice from FedLoan Servicing apply only to the time period that FedLoan Servicing serviced your loan.
 FedLoan Servicing does not have any tax information about your loan prior to its transfer to our organization.
 If you lose the tax information that applies to your loan before this transfer, contact your previous loan servicer.

 I am a co-maker on a student loan.
 Will I receive a 1098-E Student Loan Interest Statement and/or 1099-C Cancellation of Debt notice?

-No. Only the primary borrower on the account will receive these forms.
+1098-E - No. Only the primary borrower on the account will receive this form.